Iowa Gov. Kim Reynolds signs fentanyl, overdose penalty hikes into law as Ernst introduces federal bill

-ATLANTIC, Iowa — Iowa elected officials have taken action at the state and federal level aimed at combating rising rates of fentanyl-related drug overdoses.
+ATLANTIC, Iowa — Iowa elected officials took action at the state and federal level aimed at combating rising rates of fentanyl-related drug overdoses on Thursday.

 The law enhances the penalty for selling fentanyl, imposing up to 10 years of prison time for small amounts of the potent opioid, and up to 50 years for more than 50 grams.